danielmsimuko/01-linux/README.md

 Directory permissions take the form `drwxr-xr-x` and file permissions take the form `-rwxr-xr-x`

-`$ ls -l ` lists the contents of a directory including its file permissions with `ll -l` offering more information including hidden files
+`$ ls -l` lists the contents of a directory including its file permissions with `ll -l` offering more information including hidden files

 `$ sudo chown username filename ` changes the ownership of a filename to username

 `$ sudo chown groupname:filename` changes the group ownership of a file to group

-`$ sudo chmod 644 filename` changes file permissions numerically.
-NOTE: most common numerical permissions are 777, 755, 644 and 660
+`$ sudo chmod 644 filename` changes file permissions numerically -  NOTE: most common numerical permissions are 777,  755,  644 and 660

 `$ sudo chown -R usename1:groupname1 /home/deleteduser1` -- changing ownership recursively if assigning permissions to a deleted user

 `$ sudo chown username:grpname` changes ownership of group

-More complex solutions can then be found once more skill is gained such as:
+More complex problem solving can then be attained through layering commands together such as:

 `$ find /dirnam/appnam -name "d*" -ok chmod 660 {} \;` which finds an application name beginning with letter d, within specified directory, changes the permissions to 660 and asks for confirmation.

 `$ find /dirname -nouser -nogroup -exec chown username:grpname {} \;` finds files in directory not owned by any user OR any group and changes this to the specified user and group
-### F

-### G
+### Archiving Files

 $ tar -cvzf archname.tar.gz /dir/filetoarch -- creates an archive of file to archive
 $ tar -tf archname.tar.gz -- list what is in the archived files